zvada/technology/docs/infrastructure/koji-initial-install.md

 ---

 This is `/mnt/koji` by default.
 Koji keeps *all RPMs built* in here so a complete history is kept.
 In addition, repositories are kept here.
 A repository is just a set of text files, but since a new one is generated for every build, the space will add up.
 Koji does clean up the repositories once they get old enough.
-For `koji.chtc.wisc.edu`, we allocated a 120G partition for `/mnt/koji`.
+For `koji-hub.batlab.org`, we allocated a 120G partition for `/mnt/koji`.

 ---